smalluban/neck/README.md

 ## Built-in helpers

 Built-in helpers cover basic logic and data management in view.
-They work with dynamic data-binding, so they react automatically to actual state of controller `scope`.
+They work with dynamic data-binding.
+They react automatically to actual state of controller `scope`.

 ### ui-attr